 One of the key factors that the court must take into account when making a decision is the parties’ financial needs.
-The meaning of “needs” in this context has generated uncertainty and there is confusion about the extent to which one spouse should be required to meet the other’s needs after their formal relationship has come to an end.
-Another area of particular uncertainty is how the courts treat property that one party brought into the relationship or acquired by gift or inheritance during it.
+The meaning of “needs” in this context has generated uncertainty and there is confusion, for those separating, about the extent to which one spouse should be required to meet the other’s needs after their formal relationship has come to an end.
+Another area of uncertainty is how the courts treat property that one party brought into the relationship or acquired by gift or inheritance during it.

-The project also continues to consider the treatment of pre-nuptial, post-nuptial and separation agreements – which we call marital property agreements.
-These are agreements made between couples before or during their marriage or civil partnership as to how their property and finances will be dealt with if they were to divorce or dissolve their partnership.
-Such agreements are not currently enforceable (in contrast to the position in many other jurisdictions).
-The court may, however, have regard to them in determining what financial orders to make.
-The judgment of the Supreme Court in Radmacher v Granatino UKSC 42 went further than ever before in recognising their significance.
+The project also considered the treatment of pre-nuptial, post-nuptial and separation agreements.
+These are agreements made between couples before or during their marriage or civil partnership as to how their property and finances will be dealt with if they were to separate.
+Such agreements are not currently enforceable but the judgment of the Supreme Court in Radmacher v Granatino UKSC 42 said that they should be given “decisive weight” unless the agreement is unfair.

-The Law Commission commenced a project in October 2009 to examine the status and enforceability of marital property agreements.
-On 11 January 2011 we published a consultation paper.
-This reviewed the current law of marital property agreements, discussed options for reform and put forward questions for consultees.
-Consultation closed on 11 April 2011.
+The Law Commission commenced a project in 2009 to examine the status and enforceability of marital property agreements.
+In January 2011 we opened a consultation, reviewing the current law of marital property agreements and discussing options for reform.

-This is not, however, a full-scale reform project directed at the entirety of the law of financial orders.
-Rather, the aim is to bring clarity and predictability to two areas of that law that cause particular difficulties.
+The project was not a full-scale reform project directed at the entirety of the law of financial orders.
+Rather, the aim was to bring clarity and predictability to areas of that law that cause particular difficulties.